robak86/hardwired/README.md

   });
   ```

-- **ApiClient Class**: We define an ApiClient class that depends on config and logger.
-We use cls.singleton to create a singleton definition of ApiClient with its dependencies.
+- **ApiClient Class**: We define an `ApiClient` class that depends on config and logger.
+We use `cls.singleton` to create a singleton definition of `ApiClient` with its dependencies.
+The name for static property is arbitrary.

   ```typescript
   class ApiClient {